fearmansighah/Image-Augmentation/README.md

 4. varying brightness
 5. varying contrast

-This program will randomly augment images that have been sorted according to the Default Directory Organisation
+This repository randomly augments images that have been sorted according to the Default Directory Organisation

 ## Default Directory Organisation: